What to wear if you’re PEAR shaped

 The Main Idea:

 In the original blog post about DRESSING YOUR SHAPE, I talked about my easy secret to always knowing what will look good on you regardless of shape.
-The secret is to always wear clothing that make you look like an hourglass.
+The secret is to always wear clothing that makes you look like an hourglass.
 If you missed the post, you can read it here.
 You may also remember the graphic below, and how we need to ‘fill out’ the top of the hourglass.

 Essentially, dressing for your shape is all about using clothing, jewelry, and other accessories as an optical illusion to make us appear a certain way.